 After retiring from teaching, Philip decided he was unwilling to be a former anything and would rather work at something new instead.
 Since he'd always wanted to be a writer, he decided to take his chance.
 His breakthrough came when AE The Canadian Science Fiction Review published his flash fiction piece Elementary Mechanics in 2013.The following year the same magazine published his first short story, a Hitchcock-in-space pastiche called Spatchcock.

 2015 began even better.
 Philip's story The Old Man on the Green was published in T Gene Davis' Speculative Blog, The Man on the Church Street Omnibus found a place in the inaugural edition of The Sockdolager and The Waiting Room appeared in the Flame Tree Publishing anthology Chilling Ghost Short Stories.
-In the last named piece Philip was honoured and delighted to find his story sandwiched between pieces by Nikolai Gogol and Washington Irving.
+In the last named piece Philip was delighted to find his story sandwiched between pieces by Nikolai Gogol and Washington Irving.

 Philip has also published a novel, The Prophets of Baal, which is available both in paperback and as an e-book.
 Set in rural England, on Jersey and at sea, the novel relates the story of a naive Private Eye who finds himself up to his neck in witchcraft and beautiful women, but for some reason doesn't really enjoy it!

 Philip lives on a small farm in Sliabh Mannan, Scotland with his wife and assorted animals.
 This is a beautiful spot to indulge his enthusiasm for nature and photography.
 Several of the posts on his blog are illustrated with his own photographs.